-Project Big Data and Experiments for Urban Analysis
+Project Big Data for Urban Analysis

 Responsible lecturer: Dr.ir.
 A.D.A.M.
 Kemperman

 Course code: 7ZW1M0

 Period: 3,4

 ECTS: 10

+a b b b b b b b b b b

 To find good solutions one need to have a good understanding of the problem.
 This holds true also for the problems urban planners are facing in areas such as mobility (congestion and accessibility), health (air pollution, passive life styles), energy (smart grids and transformation to renewable sources of energy) and ageing (social exclusion, social satisfaction).
 In this project students consider a planning problem of their choice and apply an approach to better understand the problem and evaluate scenarios.